JulienDanh/argo/README.md

 # Argo KIND Cluster

-This repository contains a simple configuration to start a Kubernetes cluster using KIND (Kubernetes IN Docker).
+This repository contains a simple configuration to start a Kubernetes cluster using KIND (Kubernetes IN Docker) with ArgoCD for GitOps.

 ## Prerequisites